PhPhPh123/phphph123/README.md

 ## About me
 -   :video_game: Hello!
 I'am roleplay game-master
 -   :snake: Interested in **python**
--   :books: I'm currently studying **data analylyze** to get more statistics in games
+-   :books: I'm currently studying **data analyze** to get more statistics in games
 -   :new_moon: I want to learn **lua**
 -   :hammer: my heart is forever with warhammer40k